beatrichartz/csv/README.md

 ## Why do we want it?

 It parses files which contain rows (in UTF-8) separated by either commas or other separators.

-If that's not enough reason to absolutely :heart: :green_heart: :two_hearts: :heart: :revolving_hearts: :sparkling_heart: it, it also parses a CSV file in order about 2x times as fast as an unparallelized stream implementation :rocket:
+If that's not enough reason to absolutely :heart: it, it also parses a CSV file in order about 2x times as fast as an unparallelized stream implementation :rocket:

 ## When do we want it?